s-ccs/DeepRecurrentEncoder.jl/docs/src/generated/howto/stimuliEffect.md

-# Pluto.jl Notebook Documentation
+# How to change stimuli

 ## Overview
 This notebook implements a deep recurrent encoder for analyzing sensory stimuli (sight, hearing, and combined) using the Lux library in Julia.
 The data is simulated and then trained under three conditions: sight-only, hearing-only, and combined stimuli.
 Results are plotted to show the differences in predictions.
+The executable pluto notebook can be found in the _research folder under stimuli_effect.jl

 ## Setup